kailash-manasarovar/statement/docs/timeline/2025/january.md

 - The thing is, Paul couldn't walk more than about twenty metres without his ankles giving way and he was talking about these bike rides happening just a year or so before, maybe even the previous summer.
 - He's talking shite, but why?
 - Is she telling him to tell me things, with a promise of some drug or other?
-- He seems to be in constant communication with Lucy on WhatsApp while I'm with Paul, and he calls her too and chats laughingly and exuberantly.
+- He seems to be in constant communication with Lucy on WhatsApp whenever I'm with Paul, and he calls her too and chats laughingly and exuberantly.
 - Paul shows me a picture of Lucy on his phone.
 - It's her WhatsApp profile pic.
-- The same woman [stalks me outside the Elephant pub in North Finchley](april.md#theres-something-in-the-water) later in the year shouting, *there's something in the water*, repeatedly; a reference to the Cano Lopez's adding drugs and poisons to the water mains at their victim's flats in Las Marinas and elsewhere.
+- The same woman [stalks me outside the Elephant pub in North Finchley](april.md#theres-something-in-the-water) later in the year shouting, *there's something in the water*, repeatedly; a reference to the Cano Lopez's adding drugs and poisons to the water mains at their brain-damaged-then-murdered-for-porn victims' flats in Las Marinas and elsewhere in Spain.
+- Do they do the same in North London now too?
+- Seems likely.

 ### Lucy gets Paul to show me her new girlfriend